Geo-Mafia/Geo-Mafia/README.md

 ### Frontend

 ### Backend
+We plan to implement chatting between players through firebase.
+When a snapshot is taken, the location will be shared to all players again through firebase.
+Also when the location of all players will be displayed on the map and sent to every player during the game.
 ## 2) A brief description about how the work will be divided among all pairs of people in your team.
 ### Frontend

 ### Backend
+Chat - Calvin, Jason, Kyu
+Location - Jason, Kyu
+Map - Calvin
 ## 3) Unit test cases
 (Note : Include tests from iteration 1, and mention the new tests from iteration 2)

 ### Frontend

 ### Backend
+1) Firebase has been configured to work with this repository and communication is confirmed.
+2) Firebase API has been setup and documented.
+3) Google logins have been setup and confirmed to be working.
+4) Firebase message sending has been confirmed to be working (For chat, location and map)

+## 4) Environment Setup (See Below)
 # Milestone 3.B
 (I'm going to delete this later just for reference - Like take unit tests from here.
 After everyone is done, I'll consolidate this into one section)